MaxLap/activerecord_where_assoc/README.md

 my_user.posts.where_assoc_count(5, :>=, :comments) { |s| s.where(spam: false) }.where(...)
 ```

-These allow for powerful, chainable, clear and easy to reuse scopes.
+These allow for powerful, chainable, clear and easy to reuse queries.
+(Great for scopes)

+You also avoid many [problems with the alternative options](ALTERNATIVES_PROBLEMS.md).

 ## Installation